Elvis Ali Hazarika

-Elvis Ali Hazarika is an Indian swimmer from Assam.
+Elvis Ali Hazarika (born 21 December 1981) is an Indian swimmer from Assam.

 Hazarika started swimming at the age of one and a half and swam across Dighalipukhuri in Guwahati at the age of four.
 He participated in the Asia Pacific Championship at the age of nine and represented India in the SAF Games.

 In June 2018, Hazarika crossed 29 km of the English Channel in an attempt to swim across it.
 He is the only Assamese person to swim this distance on the channel so far.